MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 ## Step 1 - Create a deployment pipeline

 When you create a pipeline, you define how many stages it should have and what they should be called.
-The number of stages and their names are permanent and can't be changed after the pipeline is created.
+The number of stages are permanent and can't be changed after the pipeline is created.

 You can create a pipeline from the deployment pipelines entry point in Fabric (at the bottome of the workspace list), or from a specific workspace.
 If you create a pipeline from a workspace, the workspace is automatically assigned to the pipeline.